eutwt/versus/tests/testthat/_snaps/compare.md

     Condition
       Error in `compare()`:
       !
 Problem with `table_b`:
-      * Can't subset columns that don't exist. x Column `x` doesn't exist.
+      * Can't select columns that don't exist. x Column `x` doesn't exist.

 # Error on named `by`